Biggest circular tomb in the ancient world to open in Rome

 In 2006, the old pavilion around it was replaced by a glass and steel structure by architect Richard Meier, which is more of a work of art in itself.
 The altar is now visible from the river Tiber, with the mausoleum behind it.

 Augustus had great plans for his tomb.
-The emperor -- who was born in 63BCE, and took power in 14CE -- had work started on it in 28BCE, after his victory over Mark Antony and Cleopatra at the Battle of Actium, back when "Augustus" was merely Octavian -- his name before he became emperor.
+The emperor -- who was born in 63BCE, and took power in 27BCE -- had work started on it in 28BCE, after his victory over Mark Antony and Cleopatra at the Battle of Actium, back when "Augustus" was merely Octavian -- his name before he became emperor.

 A gargantuan, marble-sheathed tomb